 Knit More Easily If Your Knitting Is On The Tight Side

 The same idea above can be applied if you have tight tension.
-This suggestion only works for if you are knitting in the round, using circular needles.
+This suggestion only works for if you are working in the round, using circular needles.

 Found A Mistake?
-Unravelling Is So Much Easier
+Unraveling Is So Much Easier

 No-one likes finding an error and realizing they have to unravel their work.

-When you do find a mistake when using Denise Interchangeable Knitting Needles, the good news is removing the stitches is very easy.
+When you do find a mistake, the good news is removing the stitches is very easy.

-Just remove the tip from one end of the cable and the stitches slide off effortlessly.
+Just remove the tip from one end of the cord and the stitches slide off effortlessly.